avasdao/nxy/docs/src/creators/gaming.md

 For every $1.00 earned by a game:
 - 30% is paid to Investors _(aka Liquidity Providers)_
 - 60% is paid to the Creators
-- 10% is held by the Nexaverse Treasury
+- 10% is held by Nxy Treasury